Holiday rentals in Salou

 Salou experiences a Mediterranean climate, with hot, balmy summers and mild winters.
 The summer months can see hours of high sun, suitable for long days on the beach.
 Autumn brings the rain, with September to October seeing high levels of precipitation.
 The temperatures typically drop from November into March, with the air remaining chilly until the area heats up in mid-May to welcome spring.
 The late winter often experiences snow before the spring flowers blossom.

 Salou boasts a rich cultural calendar, with festivals and holiday celebrations animating the streets throughout the year.
 In summer, the city hosts live music, fiestas, and fairs, while Salou celebrates winter with a parade of floats, colourful lights, and live performances.

-What are the top things to do in Salou?
+Top things to do in Salou

 A coastal path leads you from a small cove to the shimmering waters of Llenguadets Beach.
 Cocooned by rocky headlands, the small beach is perfect for sunbathing and snorkelling and tends to be less crowded than Salou’s main beaches, offering a more serene atmosphere.
 Sunbeds can be rented on site, and you may even spot some fish in the shallow waters while taking a dip.